RMRs: Ways to Fix the Flicker Revisited

 An Extra Tip

 Do you find your dot less crisp than before?
 If you’re carrying daily with an MRDS, it will almost certainly get filled with all sorts of debris and belly button hair and…well, whatever.
-Anyway, give it cleaning.
+Anyway, give it a cleaning.
 Canned air, lens wipes, and Cat Crap or RainX (to prevent fogging) goes a long way.
-But also ensure you wipe your emitter.
+But ensure you also wipe your emitter.
 A dusty emitter will produce a dot that looks like dick when projected even on the cleanest window.

-By no means is this list isn’t all-inclusive.
+By no means is this list all-inclusive.
 Many will combine multiple approaches to attack the problem like the malignant cancer that it is.

 Do you have a special method to stop the flicker?
 If so, let us know in the comments.